-In our work, {\tool}, we aim to enhance the LLM's capability to generate postconditions from given source code.
-A more robust alternative is {\em retry-based prompting} ({\bf Greedy Multi-turn} or Greedy), where the LLM iteratively regenerates postconditions until one passes a soundness check and exceeds a certain threshold of completeness.
-While this approach introduces feedback into the loop, it remains {\em reactive and externally controlled}—the LLM is not actively involved in reasoning but simply retries in response to failure signals.
-Thus, we propose {\bf Exploratory Multi-Turn} (Exploratory), a more cognitively aligned framework where the LLM is treated not just as a {\em code-to-code generator}, but as an {\bf interactive reasoner}.
-We prompt the LLM to autonomously explore, internalize the reasoning process to derive the postcondition, and decide when to stop. {\em We prompt the model to perform one or multiple exploration turns}, i.e., submitting postconditions to receive intermediate feedback on soundness and completeness before submitting the final postcondition. {\em This method engages the model in an iterative self-refinement process where it internalizes the feedback, reflects on prior attempts with the observations on the results of the intermediate turns, and gradually converges toward a more accurate and comprehensive postcondition}.
+In our work, {\tool}, we aim to enhance the LLM's capability in generating postconditions from given source code.
+A more robust alternative is {\em retry-based prompting} ({\bf Greedy Multi-turn} or Greedy for short), where the LLM is iteratively asked to regenerate postconditions until one passes a soundness check and exceeds a certain threshold of completeness.
+While this approach introduces feedback into the loop, it remains {\em reactive and externally controlled} -- the LLM is not actively involved in the reasoning process but simply retries in response to failure signals.
+Thus, we also propose {\bf Exploratory Multi-Turn} (Exploratory for~short), offering a more cognitively aligned framework in which the LLM is treated not just as a {\em code-to-code generator}, but as an {\bf interactive reasoner}.
+We prompt the LLM to autonomously perform the exploration, internalize the reasoning process to derive the postcondition, and decide by itself when to stop the process. {\em We prompt the model~to perform one or multiple turns for exploration}, i.e.,~submitting postconditions to obtain the intermediate feedback on soundness and completeness, before deciding to submit the final postcondition. {\em This method engages the model in an iterative self-refinement process where it internalizes the feedback, reflects on prior attempts with the observations on the results of the intermediate turns, and gradually converges toward a more accurate and comprehensive postcondition}.
 This feedback to LLMs can be implicit (e.g., soundness and/or completeness signals) or explicit (e.g., un-caught mutants).
 Greedy is a special case of Exploratory Multi-turn where no intermediate turn of exploration is allowed and the model submits the final result after each attempt. {{While Greedy is an iterative algorithm enhanced with history, Exploratory Multi-turn is an {\em algorithmically defined, iterative, exploratory reasoning framework} with 1) explicit exploration-submission decoupling, 2) structured history-aware reasoning, 3) best-so-far tracking, and 4) autonomous stopping}} (Section~\ref{sec:motivation}).
 Those characteristics give Exploratory Multi-turn the following key benefits:

 {\em Deeper Code Comprehension}: By interacting with feedback and refining its outputs over multiple turns, the model is encouraged to form a more semantically grounded understanding of the code logic, rather than relying on superficial patterns.